renpengju-ai/ANF/README.md

 ## Baseline Work Description

-This project is developed and optimized on the basis of the open -source VMD -MFRFNN stock prediction method .
-The original baseline work implements a multi -step stock price prediction framework combining variational mode decomposition  (VMD ) and multi -functional recurrent fuzzy neural network  (MFRFNN ), which verifies the effectiveness of decomposition -fusion fuzzy forecasting in financial time series tasks .
+This project is developed and optimized on the basis of the open source VMD-MFRFNN stock prediction method .
+The original baseline work implements a multi -step stock price prediction framework combining variational mode decomposition (VMD) and multi-functional recurrent fuzzy neural network (MFRFNN ), which verifies the effectiveness of decomposition -fusion fuzzy forecasting in financial time series tasks .

 **Original Baseline Paper**